golemfactory/golem-docs/src/pages/docs/templates/guide-template.md

 You can explore our [tutorials](/docs/templates/tutorial-template) to see how to use these features in a defined scenario.

-You can provide external source of information [here](https://github.com)
+You can provide an external source of information [here](https://github.com)

 {% /docnavigation %}